-Toxic relationships can sneak up on almost anyone.
-And controlling behaviour on the part of a partner knows no boundaries—people of any age, gender, sexual orientation or socioeconomic status can be in controlling relationships, playing either role.
+Toxic relationships can sneak up on almost anyone and controlling behaviour on the part of a partner knows no boundaries—people of any age, gender, sexual orientation or socioeconomic status can be in controlling relationships, playing either role.

-Controlling people use a whole arsenal of tools in order to dominate their partners— whether they or their partners realize what’s happening or not.
+Controlling people use a whole arsenal of tools in order to dominate their partners— whether they or their partners realise that it’s happening or not.
 Sometimes, the emotional manipulation is complex enough that the person who is being controlled actually believes that they themselves are the villain, or that they are extremely lucky that their controlling partner “puts up” with them.
 Whether controlling behaviour leads to more severe emotional or physical abuse or not, it is not a healthy situation.
 If you notice more than a couple of these signs within your relationship or your partner, take it seriously.
 And if you are concerned for your safety or want to learn more about possibly abusive relationship patterns, please contact us.

 1) Isolating you from friends and family.
 It may start subtly, but this is often a first step for a controlling person.
-Maybe they complain about how often you talk to your brother on the phone, or say they don’t like your best friend and don’t think you should hang out with her anymore.
+Maybe they complain about how often you talk to your brother on the phone, or say they don’t like your best friend and don’t think you should hang out with that person anymore.
 Or they try to turn you against anyone that you’re used to relying on for support besides them.
 Their goal is to strip you of your support network, and thus your strength—so that you will be less likely or able to stand up against them whenever they want to “win.”

 2) Chronic criticism—even if it’s ‘small’ things.
 Criticism, like isolation, is also something that can start small.
 In fact, someone may try to convince themselves that their partner’s criticism of them is warranted, or that their partner is just trying to help them be a better person.
 Or they may try to rationalize it that it’s not such a big deal that he or she doesn’t like the way they dress or speak or eat or decorate their house and that they shouldn’t take it personally.
 But ultimately, no matter how individually small a criticism seems, if it’s part of a constant dynamic within your relationship, it would be very tough to feel accepted, loved, or validated.
 If every little thing you do could use improvement in your partner’s eyes, then how are you being valued as a true equal, let alone loved unconditionally?

 3) Veiled or overt threats, against you or them.
-Some people think that threats have to be physical in nature to be problematic.
-But threats of leaving, cutting off “privileges,” or even threats by the controlling person to harm herself or himself can be every bit as emotionally manipulative as the threat of physical violence.
+Some people think that threats have to be physical in nature to be problematic, but threats of leaving, cutting off “privileges,” or even threats by the controlling person to harm herself or himself can be every bit as emotionally manipulative as the threat of physical violence.
 It is not unheard of for the partner being controlled to feel stuck in a relationship not out of fear that they themselves will be harmed, but that their partner may self-destruct or harm themselves if they were to leave.
 Other times, a person may be threatened with losing their home, access to their children, or financial support if they leave a controlling or abusive partner (or are left by them).
 Whether or not the threats are genuine, it is just another way for the controlling person to get what they want at the expense of their partner.

 4) Making acceptance/caring/attraction conditional.
 “I love you so much more when you’re making those sales at work.”
 “I don’t feel like being intimate with you.
 But if you keep working out and lose a bit more weight, you’ll be more attractive to me.”
 “If you can’t even be bothered to make dinner, I don’t even know what I’m getting from this relationship.”
 “You’d be hot if only you spent more time on your hair.”
 “If you’d actually finished college, you’d have something to talk about with my friends and wouldn’t feel so left out.”
 Though some of these examples are more blatant than others, the message is the same: you, right now, are not good enough.
 It’s the common-denominator theme of many a controlling relationship.